SitePen/dstore/docs/Collection.md

 #### `sort(property, [descending])`

 This sorts the collection, returning a new ordered collection.
+Note that if sort is called multiple times, previous sort calls may be ignored by the store (it is up to store implementation how to handle that).
+If a multiple sort order is desired, use the array of sort orders defined by below.

 #### `sort([highestSortOrder, nextSortOrder...])`